pauloreis-ds/datasets/olist/README.md

 ### olist_order_payments_dataset.csv

+This dataset includes data about the orders payment options.

 **order_id**: unique identifier of an order.

 **payment_sequential**: a customer may pay an order with more than one payment method.
 If he does so, a sequence will be created to accommodate all payments.